 French is not an official language in Egypt, but many people learn it.
 Most Egyptians who speak French do not say it as their first or second language.

-Egyptian Arabic has notably impacted Egyptian French.
+Egyptian Arabic has notably affected Egyptian French.

 3. French in North America